Skip to main content

 5. Configure E-Signature Template Settings

 When you have finished creating and editing the fields on your E-Signature Template, the last step is to configure the settings of the Template itself.
 Select the Settings tab at the top of your E-Signature Template.
-These settings determine what your Client's notifications for E-Signature requests look like and how those requests/notifications are sent.

 Notification Messages

 When your Client is assigned an E-Signature Request, they are alerted of this through a notification.
 There is a "default" wording for what this notification says, but you can edit it here if you would like.
-Just make sure that {{form_url}} (the piped Form URL) is included so that your Client receives a link in their notification to access their E-Signature Request.
+Just make sure that (the piped Form URL) is included so that your Client receives a link in their notification to access their E-Signature Request.

 Reminders

 Enabling these will make it so Hona sends notifications to your Clients to remind them to submit their E-Signature, but only if their Request has not been submitted yet.
-If a Client submits their E-Signature as soon as they receive it, they will not receive any reminders, even if these settings are configured.
-For this reason, we encourage all Business's to enable E-Signature Request reminders to increase response from Clients.

 Auto Request E-Signature from Phase Change

 This setting manipulates when your E-Signature Request sends, and you can use it to configure a Template to Request an E-Signature automatically to your Client.
-You can configure the same E-Signature Template to automatically request for multiple Project Types and Phases.

 FAQs